OxSnosh/St8Kraft/docs/index.md

 constructor(address vrfCoordinatorV2, uint64 subscriptionId, bytes32 gasLane, uint32 callbackGasLimit) public
 ```

+_this is the constructor that inherits chainlink variables to use chainlink VRF_

 ### settings

 ```solidity
 function settings(address _forces, address _countryMinter, address _war, address _infrastructure, address _missiles) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### settings2